Welcome to the Technische Hochschule Nürnberg – Your exchange semester begins here!

 The definitive date of the orientation day will be sent to you in an email from the International Office.

-All exchange students are obliged to take part in the orientation day.
-Do not book any flights or rail tickets until you have been told the date of the orientation day.
-Additional opportunities to complete formalities will take place in the first few days.
+Please do not book any flights or rail tickets until you have been told the date of the orientation day.

 Moving into halls of residence